 Design Retreat Jump-Starts Web Redesign

-By the end of the three days, we had the start of a new site structure, page layouts, taxonomy, and functional requirements–enough to start formal plans to revise the site and put out an RFP for a new vendor and content management system.
+By the end of the three days, we had the start of a new site structure, page layouts, taxonomy, and functional requirements–enough to start formally planning the site and put out an RFP for a new technical vendor to build it.
 The leadership team felt good about working together successfully and accomplishing a lot in a short time.
 And, we got a standing ovation for our work leading the workshop.

-After iterating on formal documentation for the sitemap, wireframes, taxonomy, and RFP, we handed off to the new design and development firm, who used our project documentation as the basis for a successful new website.
+After formally documenting and testing the sitemap, wireframes, and taxonomy, we handed off to the incoming design and development firm, who used our project documentation as the basis for a successful new website.